-Last night I had the privilege of presenting to a mixed public from the Insurance and related industry for Startupbootcamp Insurtech.
+Last night I had the privilege of presenting to a mixed public from theand related industry for Startupbootcamp Insurtech.
 With a lot of requests for the slides, I decided to publish them here today.
-The audience was made up of a combination of people working in the insurance industry as well as startups looking to disrupt the sector and others interested in insurance and what gamification could potentially bring to the party.
+The was made up of a combination of people working in the insurance industry as well as startups looking to disrupt the and others interested in insurance and what could potentially bring to the party.

-The questions during and after the session definitely indicated that insurance companies are thinking deeply about how to engage their clients both in the B2B and B2C space.
-The key is to engage with your customer base and understand what drives decision making and what would motivate them to change.
+The questions during and after thedefinitely indicated that insurance companies are thinking deeply about how to engage their clients both in the and space.
+The key is to engage with your customer base and understand what drives and what would motivate them to change.
 A 2016 survey of 2,005 British adults found that 85% would like their insurer to tell them how they could lower their premium, for instance through changes in behaviour.
 Some companies have already understood this and give clear examples.
-In the B2B space, most decision makers will be motivated by cost savings and efficiency improvement, whilst keeping their risks to a minimum.
+In the space, most will be motivated by savings and improvement, whilst keeping their risks to a minimum.
 In my mind it lends itself to a resource management style gamification, where you allow the buyers to play with the levers on the various resources, so they can optimise their account based on the different variables that are important for them.

 I look forward to the follow-on conversations.
 It defintely feels like this industry is looking to improve how they engage with their client base.
 It may indeed mean taking a leaf out of the books of heavily disrupted industries such as music and broadcasting.